 Gittering about Rock of Ages…

-A romantic musical of girl and boy wanting to find fame as rock stars in the 1980s to a rock soundtrack.
+A romantic musical about a girl and boy wanting to find fame as rock stars in the 1980s with a rock soundtrack.

-When deciding on something to write about for my second post, I asked my Darlin’ Husband who suggested another film review this time focusing on the Jack Nicholson classic The Shining (1980).
+When deciding on something to write about for my second post, I asked my Darlin Husband.
+He suggested another film review this time focusing on the Jack Nicholson classic The Shining (1980).
 However, after starting to watch this film again, I started thinking of the excellent South Park (1997-) parody cartoon.
 Here Randy Marsh plays Nicholson’s character Jack Torrance.
 This is plainly wrong when you are watching one of your favourite Oscar-winning actors.

 The two romantic leads are played by – the easily forgettable and equally – Diego Boneta (Drew) and Julianne Hough (Sherrie).
 Sherrie and Drew’s love story was so contrived I stopped caring about them after the first 5 minutes of the film so please bear with them.
 It does get better.
 I promise.

 Tom Cruise and Alec Baldwin are surprisingly good singers.
 Cruise looks exceptionally tall in this film, possibly due to his high-heeled boots.
 Alec Baldwin and Russell Brand have fun playing their most sensitive and possibly most romantic roles to date.
 Giamatti’s singing voice was present.
-But unfortunately, he had no solo songs to show off his singing ability as seen in Duets (2000).
+But unfortunately, he had no solo songs to show off his singing ability.
+This talent was however seen in Duets (2000).

 Weeper Rating: 😦 /10